-- Chief Burchett will present the Budget Message and CFO Hill will provide an overview of the proposed budget to Finance Committee Members at the April meeting. - Staff will review each section of the proposed budget at the May meeting, providing an opportunity for questions and discussion.
-The Finance Committee will then deliberate and forward a recommended budget to the full board.
+- Chief Burchett presented the Budget Message and CFO Hill provided an overview of the proposed budget to Finance Committee Members at the April meeting. - Staff reviewed each section of the proposed budget at the May meeting, providing an opportunity for questions and discussion.
+The Finance Committee deliberated and forwarded a recommended budget to the full board with the following changes: added \$50,000 to the fuel crew transfer from the general fund to the wildland fund and adopted the updated season wildland firefighter pay scale with the corresponding changes to the revenue and personnel expenditures in the wildland fund.

-• Board of Directors: May 20, 2025
+o Board of Directors: May 20, 2025

-The Finance Committee and Chief Burchett will present the tentative budget to the Board of Directors for their approval.
+• The Finance Committee and Chief Burchett presented the tentative budget to the Board of Directors for their approval.

-• Board of Directors: June 17, 2025
+Board of Directors: June 17, 2025